-We derive our weather forecasts from a secret formula that was devised by the founder of this Almanac, Robert B. Thomas, in 1792.
+Indeed, we derive our weather forecasts from a secret formula that was devised by the founder of this Almanac, Robert B. Thomas, in 1792.
 Thomas believed that weather on Earth was influenced by sunspots, which are magnetic storms on the surface of the Sun.

 Notes about that formula are locked in a black box in our offices in Dublin, New Hampshire.
-(Yes, that's a photo of the unassuming black box below.)

 Over the years, we have refined and enhanced that formula with state-of-the-art technology and modern scientific calculations.
 We employ three scientific disciplines to make our long-range predictions:

 We believe that nothing in the universe happens haphazardly, that there is a cause-and-effect pattern to all phenomena.
 However, although neither we nor any other forecasters have as yet gained sufficient insight into the mysteries of the universe to predict the weather with total accuracy, our results are almost always very close to our traditional claim of 80 percent.